Skip to main content

 Cortex is an internal developer portal (IDP) that helps platform teams manage service catalogs, enforce production readiness standards, and track scorecards across hundreds of microservices.
 It is less about measuring developer productivity and more about ensuring operational excellence across a service-oriented architecture.

-Strengths: Best-in-class service catalog and scorecard functionality.
+Strengths: Excellent service catalog and scorecard functionality.
 Production readiness checklists that enforce standards (ownership, documentation, on-call, SLOs).
 Strong integration with incident management tools (PagerDuty, OpsGenie).
 Initiative tracking for platform migrations.
 Free tier for small teams.

 Limitations: Not a metrics platform.
 No DORA metrics, cycle time, or PR analytics.
 Scorecards measure compliance, not delivery performance.
 Most valuable at scale (50+ services).
 Requires investment in defining and maintaining scorecards.
 Overlaps with Backstage (open-source) for basic catalog functionality.